There are times when you need to look for alternative planting options because living plants aren’t the best choice.

 - Costs to plant – labor and materials (Weight them in and down using topsoil, drainage rock, or concrete: as used in case study example.)

 Using artificial outdoor plants, especially large trees and shrubs, creates an instant effect.
 If you have a garden situation where growing living plants is a challenge, definitely consider the artificial option.
 Though I’m not recommending a world of artificial plants, there are times when this choice makes great sense.
-As you know from the case study, cost, planting, care.
-If you’re looking to buy online, take a look at Wayfair, Amazon and ArtificialPlantsandTrees.com.
-Wayfair I like because they have a great selection of attractive indoor/outdoor artificial plants in ceramic pots: Amazon has a good selection of outdoor fake plants like the 6 foot artificial arborvitae/cedar in this post.
+If you’re looking to buy online, take a look at : Amazon.
+How to choose?
+Amazon has a good selection of outdoor fake plants, like the 6 foot artificial arborvitae/cedar in this post.
+You can also find a great selection of artificial Christmas trees

 ArtificialPlantsandTrees.com has an incredible selection of artificial plants – both indoor and outdoor.
 Outdoor plants are UV protected to prevent your plants from fading.
 We found the site to be well organized and easy to navigate.